mktrm/cs426-fall23/index.md

 ## Online Discussion
-Discussions, Q&A, peer-to-peer instruction, etc. take place on our [Piazza](#).
+Discussions, Q&A, peer-to-peer instruction, etc. take place on our [Piazza](#){:target="_blank"}.
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.

 {: .warning }
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.
 Also, we are told that Piazza uses student data for marketing.
 But, unfortuently, I could not find any good alternative to replicte the same discussion expericene.
 So, please keep the privacy issue in mind when using it.